Author: Najla Ksouri

 3.1 Sequence analysis

-For the sake of clarity, the interpretation of the results will be limited to the boundary Up 1: [-1500 bp ; +200 bp] and the same reasoning is applicable to the others upstream regions.
+To ensure clarity, the interpretation of the results will be confined to the boundary Up 1: [-1500 bp; +200 bp].
+The same reasoning will be applied to other upstream regions.

-Let´s start by checking the length distribution of the returned promoter sequences.
-As an example, we can easily type the following line
+Let’s begin by examining the length distribution of the returned promoter sequences.
+For instance, we can easily execute the following command:

 # Verify sequence lengths of Upstream 1